 Rosa Ferris was born on the continent and has lived and worked, as an artist,

-teacher and psychotherapist for almost 20 years on the British Isles.
+teacher and psychotherapist for more than 20 years on the British Isles.

 Her work has been exhibited in the UK, Ireland and the USA.